justJackjon/glit/README.md

 ## Installation

 To install `glit`, execute the `install_glit.sh` script.
-The script offers two installation modes.
+The script offers various installation modes.
 Note that `sudo` or administrative privileges may be necessary for installation.

 The installation script will: